sdshorin/generia/README.md

 └── README.md          # Project documentation
 ```

+## Frontend

+For detailed information about the frontend application, including architecture, components, and design system, see the [Frontend README](frontend/README.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.